What is Seasonal Affective Disorder?

 - Increased irritability or overall unhappiness

-The cause for concern here is that SAD, while it is seasonal in nature, can, in fact, become a longer term depressive disorder if not addressed.
-If you sense that you are experiencing any of these symptoms above, it would be a good idea to speak with your health-care provider.
-Because there’s no way to test for depression, it may be quite beneficial to write some of your symptoms down.
-Paying attention to your symptoms, writing them down, and talking these symptoms over with your provider can help determine if, in fact, it is a depression of any kind.
-This helps your provider know how to assess what medicines, if any, might benefit you.
+The cause for concern here is that SAD, while it is seasonal in nature, can become a longer term depressive disorder if not addressed.
+If you sense that you are experiencing any of these symptoms above, it would be a good idea to speak with your health care provider.
+Take some time before your appointment and write down what you are experiencing.
+Paying attention to your symptoms, writing them down, and talking these symptoms over with your provider can help determine the best course of action to help you feel better.

 If you are prescribed medicine, talk therapy might also be recommended.
-Talk therapy along with proper medication can be extremely beneficial when dealing with depression, anxiety, or other forms of mental illness.
-But there are things you can do at home, on your own, to help the medicine and therapy work even better for you.
-For example, two of our very own here at the Bergan Mercy Clinic, Mat Balcetis, LIMHP, and Laura DeJong, one of our support staff members, teamed up to produce a card we offer to our patients regarding how to continue taking good care of themselves once they leave our clinic.
-Some of the self-care options they came up with are:
+Talk therapy along with proper medication can be extremely beneficial when dealing with depression, anxiety, or other mental health issue.
+And there are also things you can do on your own to help the medicine and therapy work even better for you.

 - Keeping a journal

 - Prayer and/or meditation

 - Eating a healthy diet

 - Avoiding alcohol (alcohol can make us more depressed)

 - It’s also important to avoid illegal drugs – this is important at all times, not just when we’re depressed